 8.1 Use a standard sales enquiry form to record how people heard of you.

-- Use codes to identify the source of the enquiries.
+- Use codes to identify the source of

 8.2 Calculate the conversion rates for each type of marketing.